$p$-adic Dynamics of Hecke Operators on Modular Curves: The -isogeny graph: the supersingular case

 \subsubsection{Measures}

-Our proof in Proposition~\ref{prop: properties of scrH_n} that $\scrG_N$ is finitely generated in fact supplied us with elements $t = t(N)$, in $\scrH_N^+$ that generate $\scrH_N^+$ as a monoid.
+Our proof in Proposition~\ref{prop: properties of scrH_n} that $\scrG_N$ is finitely generated in fact supplied us with a set of $t = t(N)$ elements, in $\scrH_N^+$ that generate the image of $\scrH_N^+$ in $\PGL_2(\QQ_q)$ as a monoid.
 We include the identity among them.
 Note that there is no canonical choice of such elements, though we chose the generators to be the set of all elements of $\scrH_N^+$ obtained from closed labeled walks of explicitly bounded length.
 Let $\mu = \mu(N, \Gamma)$ be the atomic measure of $\GL_2(\QQ_{q})$ supported on $\Gamma$.
 Namely,

 The following lemma is clear. \begin{lem} The group $\HH_N$ is the minimal closed monoid of $\GL_2(\QQ_q)$ (in the $p$-adic topology) containing the support of $\mu$.
 To underline that, denote it in the sequel $\HH_{N, \mu}$. \end{lem}